-Reproduction of Current Calendar Entry Proposed revision with changes underlined and deletions indicated clearly COURSE STRUCTURE COURSE STRUCTURE NOTE: As per Academic Regulation 1h, all NOTE: As per Academic Regulation 1h, all undergraduate degree programs require undergraduate degree programs require successful completion of IKE-1040 (new for successful completion of IKE-1040; (new for students beginning or returning after re- students beginning or returning after re-application application in fall 2022); one of UPEI-1010, in fall 2022) one of UPEI-1010, UPEI-1020, or UPEI-1020 or UPEI-1030 and a Writing UPEI-1030, and a Writing Intensive Course.
-Intensive Course. or Er 1000, and a writing intensive course. interiore course.
-Requirements for an Honours, Major or Minor HONOURS - Admission Degree in Philosophy HONOGRO Admission begree in 1 intesophy To be admitted to the honours program, the Honours Program - Admission: student must submit a letter of application to the Tronouno Frogram Adminosioni chair of the department.
+Reproduction of Current Calendar Entry Proposed revision with changes underlined and deletions indicated clearly - COURSE STRUCTURE COURSE STRUCTURE NOTE: As per Academic Regulation 1h, all NOTE: As per Academic Regulation 1h, all undergraduate degree programs require undergraduate degree programs require successful completion of IKE-1040 (new for successful completion of IKE-1040; (new for students beginning or returning after re- students beginning or returning after re-application application in fall 2022); one of UPEI-1010, in fall 2022) one of UPEI-1010, UPEI-1020, or UPEI-1020 or UPEI-1030 and a Writing UPEI-1030, and a Writing Intensive Course.
+Intensive Course. or 2.
+1000, and a virtuing interior of ourse.
+Requirements for an Honours, Major or Minor HONOURS - Admission Degree in Philosophy 7.3 To be admitted to the honours program, the Honours Program - Admission: student must submit a letter of application to the chair of the department.
 The letter must include To be admitted to the honours program, the a a brief proposal of the intended research, a student must submit a letter of application to the naming of the student's potential supervisor (we chair of the department.
 The letter must include a recommend prior consultation with the potential brief proposal of the intended research, a naming supervisor), and a copy of the student's updated the name of the student's potential supervisor, (we transcripts.
-Applicants must have registered in, recommend prior consultation with the potential or have completed, the major program in supervisor) a note from the potential supervisor philosophy. confirming prior consultation, and a copy of the Nieuwelle, etcalente elecatel edensit thesia student's updated transcripts.
+Applicants must have registered in, recommend prior consultation with the potential or have completed, the major program in supervisor) a note from the potential supervisor philosophy. confirming prior consultation, and a copy of the рішозорну. student's updated transcripts.
 Applicants must Normally, students should submit their have registered in, or have completed, the major applications during their fifth semester.
 The program in philosophy. department, acting as a committee, will determine who is admitted based on the Normally, students should submit their following considerations: applications during their fifth semester.
-The department, acting as a committee, will determine The student has an average of at least who is admitted based on the following 75% in all Philosophy courses considerations: The student has an overall average of at be a written thesis (7000-9000 words)
+The The student has an average of at least department, acting as a committee, will determine The student has an average of at least 75% in all Philipped and average of at least who is admitted based on the following 75% in all Philosophy coursesThe student has an overall average of at considerations: The student has an overall average of at be a written thesis (7000-9000 words)